hassio-addons/addon-plex/plex/DOCS.md

 This code is only used once by the add-on.
 As soon as the server is successfully authenticated with Plex, the code may be removed.

-### Option: `webtools`

-[WebTools][webtools] is a plug-in that contains a collection of tools for the Plex Media Server.

-Some of the tools:

-- Manage Subs (Subtitles)
-- Logs (PMS)
-- UAS (Unsupported App Store)
-- FindMedia
-- PlayLists
-- TechInfo

-The plugin also allows you to add and install custom plugins.

-Set this variable to `true` to enable it.

 ## Solving connection issues with Plex